dcmorton99/Bug-Report/Readme.md

 `/bugs/:id`: returns a single bug with all it's data

-`/bugs/:id/comments`: returns all comments for a given bug id
+`/bugs/:id/comments`: returns all notes for a given bug id

 Post